 It seems from the press release dated 23 December 2020 that the sale of the 130,000 square meters is only the first past of the company’s real estate divestment.
 Heidelberg’s Wiesloch/Walldorf site covers a total area of around 840,000 square meters.
 Of this, about 270,000 square meters are ‘to be newly marketed in the course of the planned site and structure optimization.’
 At present, almost 5,000 employees work at the Heidelberg Wiesloch/Walldorf site.

 A corresponding purchase agreement was signed on 23 December 2020 with VGP, a family-run European developer, operator, and owner of high-quality logistics and commercial properties.
 The company has a fully integrated business model and many years of experience along the entire value chain, from land acquisition and development to asset and property management.
 Heidelberg achieves a purchase price in the mid-double-digit million-euro range on this deal.
+You can also learn at myHomeSpot website about the different ways of property management and how experts in the field can help you smoothly manage all your properties.

 “By using space more efficiently, we will save considerable costs at Heidelberg in the future.
 In addition, we will use the funds this frees up to strengthen our liquidity in times of the Covid-19 pandemic and to press ahead with strategic investments for the future on the path of our digital transformation,” said Rainer Hundsdörfer, CEO of Heidelberg.
 “In VGP, we have found an experienced real estate developer as a partner who will market the space at the Wiesloch/Walldorf site in a future-proof manner in close coordination with the municipalities and Heidelberg.”